ksora94/multi-entry-plugin/README.md

       // ...
       plugins: [
             new MultiEntryPlugin({
-              // plugin will depend directory of 'mainEntry' to set multiple entry.
+              // plugin will depend the directory of 'mainEntry' to set multiple entry.
               mainEntry: 'app'
             })
         ]